amlanuet/P5js/README.md

 # Welcome to my P5 Experience/project DEMOS

-You have downloaded the p5.js library complete with my own added projects and coding challenges, yay!
+You have downloaded the p5.js library complete with my own added projects/coding challenges, yay!

 # Contents of P5js